 You may also want to consider buying this vacuum sealer, the FoodSaver FM2000, which (according to FoodSaver) uses about 40% less bag for sealing--this will stretch both your budget and your plastic use (edge sealer bags are the most expensive type of sealer bag):

-Chamber vacuum sealers (click here for more information) are also an excellent choice: the bags are less expensive (by a lot, actually), they're less rigid so they're easier to wash and re-use, and you have full control over how much of the bag you seal.
-Yes, they're more expensive initially, but they will save you thousands of dollars over their life span (which is quite a bit longer than the throw-away inexpensive edge sealers).
+Chamber vacuum sealers (click here for information on the best chamber sealer deals on Amazon) are also an excellent choice: the bags are less expensive (by a lot, actually), they're less rigid so they're easier to wash and re-use, and you have full control over how much of the bag you seal.
+Yes, chamber sealers are a more expensive investment, but they will save you so much in less wasted food, even one that costs $1000 will pay for itself in less than a year!

 We covered most of this in the mason jar section.
 However, there's another very popular food that requires no container at all: eggs.